Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 # Gemini AI Chat web part

 This is a Gemini AI Chat Web Part for SharePoint Online, offering a user experience that is similar to [Azure OpenAI Chat Web Part](https://github.com/Paul-Borisov/Azure-OpenAI-Chat-Webpart), which I published earlier.
-- SPFx 1.18, React, Gemini AI Pro / Pro Vision, optional Azure API Management configurations to resolve Gemini AI access restrictions for European locations (as of December 2023).
+- SPFx 1.18, React, Gemini AI Pro / Pro Vision, optional Azure API Management configurations to resolve Gemini AI access restrictions for European locations (as of January 2024).
 - The setup and configurations are similar to Azure OpenAI Chat Web Part.

 **Data Privacy**

 Gemini AI is the latest and most capable AI model published by Google.
-Any data provided to endpoints of Gemini AI goes to US service locations.
+Any data provided to endpoints of Gemini AI goes to external service locations.
 Gemini AI is not yet [GDPR-compliant](https://thenextweb.com/news/google-gemini-ai-unavailable-europe-uk).
 - RESTful endpoints of Gemini AI can be accessed using a free API key generated via [Google AI Studio](https://makersuite.google.com/app/apikey).

 **Key features**